We invite UK architects to complete an Equality and Diversity (E&D) survey. Here you can ﬁnd the anonymised data we have collected.

 We recognise the importance of being as transparent as possible with information we hold.
 We hope this data is useful to policy makers and those that are able to effect social change.
 It also enables us to ensure our ways of working are in line with the Equality Act and as free from discrimination as possible.

 The E&D survey has recently been revised so that the gender and sexuality categories are more inclusive.
 It has also being expanded to include socio-economic information as we feel this is an important trend to monitor.
 As we collect new data we will update the information here.

-The information below is accurate as of 8 October 2021 and will next be updated 8 November 2021.
+The information below is accurate as of 07 November 2023 and the next update will be Monday 4 December 2023.